Albert-lane-org/The-Org/Rust5D/README.md

-#Rust operator utilizes post-escaped brackets, enables redirecting of dimensional code while continuing linear execution.
-The goal for optimization is the following:
+## Rust operator utilizes post-escaped brackets..
+..Enables redirecting of dimensional code while continuing linear execution.
+A goal for optimization is the following:
 - Performative, single threaded execution for double threaded output.
 The same line of code executes parallel operation.
 - Spatial, (y,z) axis, dimensional arrays, enabling code to operate in dimensional space.
 It also enables an output to exist in two locations.
 - Quantum-like stepping, where a character input can print two output.
 The second location need not be defined geographically, potentially enabling 5D single threaded execution, solely along the X axis series.